ctsit/redcap_project_sequestration/README.md

 ## Sequestering a project
-To sequestrate a project, go to your project, open SPP configuration modal, and then you will find 2 ways to sequester the project: _Simple On/Off switch_ and _Scheduled_, as it's shown on images below.
+To sequester a project, go to your project, open SPP configuration modal, and then you will find 2 ways to sequester the project: _Simple On/Off switch_ and _Scheduled_, as it's shown on images below.

 ![Sequestration schedule](img/sequestration_switch.png)
 ![Sequestration schedule](img/sequestration_schedule.png)